 I have written much on the issue of abortion, and do not plan to stop.
-It is hard to say that I am writing about “Abortion” though, because that word really should be considered a euphemism.
+It is hard to say that I am writing about “Abortion” though, because that word is an unhelpful euphemism.

 Abortion is not only a wicked end itself, it also serves as a slippery slope to other wicked ends.
 The ideology and justifications for torturing and killing these babies can soon be applied to the other victims that the shoe also fits on.